 - The formal complaint procedure concludes with the College issuing a written decision, identified as the “Final Decision,” after which point the matter under dispute will not be reviewed further by the College.

-Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
-If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
-All complaints reviewed by the Commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
+Colleges accredited by ACCSC must have a procedure and operational plan for handling student complaints.
+If a student does not feel that the college has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
+All complaints reviewed by the Commission must be in written form and should grant permission for the Commission to forward a copy of the complaint to the college for a response.
 This can be accomplished by filing the ACCSC Complaint Form.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.

 2101 Wilson Boulevard, Suite 302